Economic concerns high as Mongolia holds national elections

 Corruption and a bulging national debt of about $23 billion, or twice the country’s annual economic output, have also been a major drag on the economy.

-The Mongolian People’s Party is running a full slate of candidates, along with its main rival, the Democratic Party.
-A coalition between the Mongolian People’s Revolutionary Party and the Civil Will Green Party is also running in all districts, while the National Labor Party, the New Party and independents are also contesting seats, with many of their candidates young and foreign educated.
+Both the MPP and the Democratic Party are a running a full slate of candidates.
+A coalition between the Mongolian People’s Revolutionary Party and the Civil Will Green Party is also running in all districts, while the National Labor Party, the New Party, smaller coalitions and independents are also contesting seats, with many of their candidates young and foreign educated.

 For the MPP, the election is about “seeking citizens’ confirmation of the government’s effectiveness in the past four years,” said Julian Dierkes, an expert on Mongolian politics at Canada’s University of British Columbia.
 “Other parties and candidates are casting the election as a referendum on longer-term trajectories and trends.”